 You can ignore the parts relating to ether.
 Here, you can manually adjust the fee if required.

 We’ve gone with a transaction of 1 BNB.
 We’ll leave the fees untouched and hit Next.
 We then get one more chance to review the transaction – if everything looks good, hit Confirm.
 And that’s it!
 You’ll get a notification informing you when your transaction settles.

 MetaMask has long been the go-to passport for accessing the sprawling Ethereum landscape.
-But, with minimal effort, anyone can configure it to point towards Binance Smart Chain.
+But, with minimal effort, anyone can configure it to point towards BNB Smart Chain.
 This allows them to enjoy years of development put into making MetaMask an indispensable tool for anyone interacting with decentralized applications.